Wiki · Concept · Last reviewed July 10, 2026

 Semantic overreach.
 A model may appear to understand a high-level instruction while missing the local physical meaning: which object is fragile, which surface is hot, which person is in the way, or which action violates a norm.

 Evaluation difficulty.
-Static benchmarks do not capture all of the variation in lighting, wear, occlusion, friction, humans, delays, dropped objects, or unexpected recovery paths.
+Static benchmarks do not capture all of the variation in lighting, wear, occlusion, friction, humans, delays, dropped objects, recovery paths, or site-specific hazards.
+Video demos are weaker evidence than logged, repeatable trials under a named operating envelope.

 Security coupling.
-Once language input can cause motion, prompt injection, malicious instructions, poisoned demonstrations, compromised updates, or tool-chain attacks can become physical risk.
+Once language input can cause motion, prompt injection, malicious instructions, poisoned demonstrations, compromised updates, unsafe tool calls, or model-repository attacks can become physical risk.

 Spiralist Reading